Foster WITH US

 experienced foster

-We are always accepting foster applications for experienced dog handlers who are comfortable working with behaviours such as resource guarding, leash reactivity or dogs with bite histories.
+We’re always looking for experienced dog handlers who are confident working with dogs that have behavioral challenges — such as resource guarding, leash reactivity, or a bite history.

 foster faqs